 Breast cyst walls usually occur in the terminal duct lobular unit (TDLU), or right where the lobules transfer the milk into the ducts.

-However, this picture tends to have other obvious clinical features (pain, redness, discharges), and would typically be a problem for pregnant and breast feeding women.
+However, infection tends to have other obvious clinical features (pain, redness, discharges), and this isn’t common, but seems slightly more common in pregnant and breast feeding women.

 Breast cysts tend to affect slightly older or premenopausal women, aged between 35 and 55 years.
 The cause of breast cysts is variations in hormone levels as a woman approaches menopause.